Ideas-on-Stage/ideasonstage.com/content/guides/how-to-deliver-presentations-remotely/index.en.md

 It’s harder to detect clues in a virtual conference if participants need a break or want you to slow down.
 To avoid losing them, don’t speak for too long without interruptions.
 Include frequent exchanges between participants.

 Don’t forget to put yourself in the participant’s shoes.
+Add variety to avoid monotony.
+Divide the presentation in smaller sections.
+Vary the rhythm and style of each section.
 What he will see is a video, close to what he would see on television or YouTube.
 You never see slides full of bullets on either of these media for a good reason: it’s ineffective and boring.
 Design your presentation so that it looks like a good video with your narration on top.
-Add variety to avoid monotony.
-Divide the presentation in smaller sections.
-Vary the rhythm and style of each section.
+Television avoids small text because it can be hard to read on small screens; we don't recommend to attend a webinar from a smartphone because of the small screen size, but keep in mind that some tablets can have screens as small as 7 inches, so it's best to use a large font for the text.

 > We can train your employees deliver great presentations remotely, and we can do it … remotely!
+We can also help you set up webinars to communicate your message to all your employees across multiple countries.

 ## Replaying the videoconference
 One of the advantages of Zoom is that you can record your session.
 After you finish your session, you can simply give a link to people who were absent so they can watch your presentation.
 It’s a great way to increase its impact on your organization without having to give it multiple times.